Armine13/RoboticsProject/README.md

 ### Demo example

-In the demo video, we see the human(Peixi) in one window and the classified activities in a terminal.
+In the demo video, we see the human(Peixi) in one window and the classified activities in a command window.

 https://www.youtube.com/watch?v=AFvDDGZ19P4